 Past Events (Lewisham Live 2021)

-Have a read below about the brilliant things that have already taken place this year, and then head here for videos, audio & resources from these projects.
+Have a read below about the brilliant things that took place in the last Lewisham Live festival in 2021.
+Head here for videos, audio & resources from these projects.

 Lewisham Live Mixtape 2021

 The Alchemy project at Goldsmiths University in partnership with NX records again produced a mixtape of brand new music by creative young people for Lewisham Live 2021.